 LEGAL DEFENCES THAT MAY APPLY

 If you are charged with a domestic violence offence, several legal defences may apply depending on the facts of your case.
+The availability of these defences often depends on the legal definitions of domestic violence offences and the specific behaviours alleged under the law.
 Common defences include:

 It is important to aware that the success of this defences ultimately rely on the available evidence and the circumstances of the incident.